sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c4.textContent).toEqual('2|4')
 -->

 I have trouble reading nested ternaries in general and prefer not to nest them.
-Here’s an extreme example of nesting: the good path code, rendering the `Component`, is quite hidden.
+This is an extreme example of nesting: the good path code, rendering the `Component`, is quite hidden.
 This is a perfect use case for guard clauses.

 Let’s refactor it: